-The complication of TM (TC) one must constantly be alert for is perforation, even in the absence of colonic dilatation.
+The dreaded complication of TM (TC) is perforation, even in the absence of colonic dilatation.
 Numerous studies have demonstrated that classic physical signs of peritonitis are absent in the majority of patients with free perforation, possibly because of the effects of steroids.
 (See Prognosis and Presentation.)

-The classic etiologies of toxic megacolon (toxic colitis), or TM (TC), include the following inflammatory causes:
+Inflammatory causes of toxic megacolon (toxic colitis), or TM (TC), include the following:

 Ulcerative colitis